 - Grind and add to spice cookies, holiday cakes and homemade frosting or whipped cream

 Our Smoked Star Anise is grown by members of the Muong ethnic group in northeastern Vietnam.
-We work with two cousins who own a vertically integrated star anise company.
-They grow the fruits on their own farm and buy fresh fruit from their neighbors, and they have a drying facility set up on the hill behind their home.
-Everything that they grow gets shipped to China (the border is only about 15 miles away), but we're now their first and only US partner.
+We work with two cousins (pictured): Chu Thi How (left) and Hoang Thi Keo, who own a vertically integrated star anise company.
+They grow the fruits on their own farm and buy fresh fruit from their neighbors and community members, and they have a drying facility set up on the hill behind their home.
+Before our partnership, everything that they grew was shipped to China (the border is only about 15 miles away), but we're now their first and only US partner.

 - star anise